Skills

 /ccc-yolo-setup keeps Plan mode for risky changes · /ccc-ecc loads one ECC asset at a time·

-64 plugin skills · 22 agents · 23 hooks (38 handlers) · free for now · MIT licensed·
+64 plugin skills · 22 agents · 23 hooks (38 handlers) · core free forever · MIT licensed·

 You have product velocity to protect.
 Commander gives your team a shared methodology, severity-rated reviews, and parallel worktrees so two engineers don't redo the same plan.